stanislaw/CompositeOperations/README.md

 # CompositeOperations

-**COCompositeOperations = NSOperation/NSOperationQueue + block-based DSL**
+**CompositeOperations = NSOperation/NSOperationQueue + block-based DSL**

-`COCompositeOperations` is an attempt to build a higher-level composite operations framework on top of GCD.
+`CompositeOperations` is an attempt to build a higher-level composite operations framework on top of GCD.
 Its main features are:

 * Multistep asynchronous operations: chaining and synchronizing.
 * Mixing (or combining) operations (See 'Combining Operations').